PRAVSEN/Log-Classification_for_Proactive-Platform-Monitoring/README.md

 ## 🧠 Clustering & Embedding - Unsupervised Learning

+To better understand the structure and semantics of system log messages, this project incorporates unsupervised learning techniques such as **clustering** and **embedding**.

+### 🎯 Objective

+- **Discover Hidden Patterns**
+  Group similar log messages to uncover recurring themes, potential issues, or unexpected anomalies without relying on labeled data.

+- **Dimensionality Reduction & Visualization**
+  Use embedding techniques (e.g., TF-IDF, Word2Vec, or transformer-based models) to convert raw text into numerical vectors for easier analysis and visualization.

+- **Anomaly Detection**
+  Identify outlier clusters that may represent rare or abnormal log entries—potential indicators of system faults or security concerns.

+- **Feature Engineering for Classification**
+  Generate meaningful vector representations of log messages to serve as input features for downstream supervised classification models.

 ### 📐 TF-IDF Embeddings
 - Applied TF-IDF vectorization to extract semantic patterns.
 - 2D projection shows consistent clustering between train and test sets.